madmurphy/libconfini/MANUAL.md

 ~~~~~~~~~~~

 Any format containing the following three settings will never produce
-`#INI_UNKNOWN` nodes, even if instead of an INI file we tried to parse a JPEG
+`#INI_UNKNOWN` nodes, even if instead of an INI file we tried to parse a .jpeg
 image (or anything else):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}